 I’ve written about my love for Polishing the Pulpit (PTP) before – during my time at PTP, my spirit is rejuvenated and I am encouraged to work all the more earnestly in God’s kingdom.
 I see many dear friends, whom I deeply love, once a year at Polishing the Pulpit.
 I love Sunday morning worship – singing with 3,000 of my siblings in Christ and hearing B.J.
 Clarke open the Word of God.
-I enjoy – probably too much – being in the Smokey Mountains and eating rich foods.
+I enjoy – probably too much – being in the Smoky Mountains and eating rich foods.
 What a grand week in August!

 When I am at PTP, I am reminded of how great the church is.
 I’ve mentioned before how rude people can be to the disabled: taking parking spaces; stepping over me as though I’m not there; and staring at me as though I’m green, have antennas sticking from my head, and just stepped off my spacecraft from Mars.
 Not at PTP: Brothers and sisters take such kind care of me.